You needn’t cure your own salmon for this salad recipe, nor do you have to grow your melon – though the former certainly helps.

 Can you improve on melon-ham combo?

-Melon is a perfect pairing with Parma ham, like smoked salmon is with cream cheese.
+Melon is the perfect pairing with Parma ham, like smoked salmon is with cream cheese.
+At least that's the popular opinion.
 But a couple of years ago I had this starter in a great little Provençal bistrot and I fell in love.
-Smoked fish – in the original it was local trout, house-smoked – was layered with deliciously cold and immaculately ripe melon slices.
+Smoked fish – in the original dish it was local trout, house-smoked – was layered with deliciously cold and immaculately ripe melon slices.

 There was a sprinkling of herbs, there was tart and sweet dressing and the whole dish was delightful.
-I didn’t ask for a recipe, fool me, but thanks to that omission I was able to create my own take on it here, without being accused of plagiarising theirs.
+I didn’t ask for a recipe, foolish me, but thanks to that omission I was able to create my own take on it here without being accused of plagiarising theirs.

 Ripe, seasonal and good quality